 Quite a lot of hostels have single-sex dorms for those of you who do not want to share a dorm room with the opposite sex.
 So if that's a priority for you, you should not have a problem finding a place to stay.
 It is worth mentioning that mixed dorms are more common, though.
 If you cannot find a same-sex dorm and do not want to stay in a mixed room, you will need to get a private room instead.

 In hostels, you should expect to share bathrooms, especially if you're going to be staying in a dorm.
-Private rooms will occasionally come with an en-suite bathroom, but these are still fairly rare.
+Private rooms will occasionally come with an en-suite bathroom, but these are still relatively rare.

 Hostel bathrooms usually start the day clean, so if you're going to shower once a day, do so as soon as you wake up.
 You're going to be sharing these bathrooms with dozens of travelers, and not all of them will be as clean and respectful as you are.
 By the end of the day, you can end up with all types of stains and clutter in the bathroom.